Quebec reports more than 780 new COVID-19 cases since yesterday | News

-The Ministère de la Santé et des Services sociaux has confirmed 785 new COVID-19 cases since Tuesday’s update.
+The Ministère de la Santé et des Services sociaux has confirmed 782 new COVID-19 cases since Wednesday’s update.

-Public health has also reported one additional death over the past 24 hours.
+Public health has also reported two additional deaths over the past 24 hours.

-Hospitalizations have increased by 20 since yesterday and now total 250.
-Patients in intensive care have increased by seven throughout Quebec to 85.
+Hospitalizations have increased by six since yesterday and now total 256.
+Patients in intensive care have increased by two throughout Quebec to 87.

 - See also: